These are the two systems we're watching in the tropics

 The European computer model, in particular, tries to develop the system along Florida's eastern coast but curves it back to sea.
 The American model is not so optimistic with any sort of tropical development.

 The other wave we will continue to follow is just off the coast of Africa.
 This is a popular place for development.
-We are in Cape Verde season... which is the most popular time for waves to develop near the Cape Verde islands and because of our upper level wind patters help to steer the cluster of thunderstorms, or the disturbance westward across the Atlantic.
+We are in Cape Verde season, which is the most popular time for waves to develop near the Cape Verde islands and because of our upper-level wind patterns help to steer the cluster of thunderstorms or the disturbance westward across the Atlantic.

 Should anything happen with this tropical wave, it remains at least several days out and still difficult to determine what, if any, impacts it has on the state of Florida.
 10News meteorologists will keep an eye on it.
 You should, too, and make sure you're ready for hurricane season by preparing a kit.